farrajota/human_activity_torch/README.md

 2. Detect human body joints using a [stacked auto-encoder network](https://github.com/farrajota/human_pose_estimation_torch) ([modified hourglass](https://github.com/anewell/pose-hg-train)).
 3. Use a RNN to classify activities.

+# WARNING

+This repo is a work in progress.
+This warning shall be removed when code is working.
+For now, this repo represents only the scafold structure for the code.

 # Installation